KingArmstring/Camera2ArmstringImpl/README.md

     btnTakePicture.setOnClickListener((v) -> pictureCamera.takePicture());
 ```

-###Make sure not to forget adding the camera permission to the manifest and take it from the user programatically.
-If you don't know how to do that please check this link https://developer.android.com/training/permissions/requesting
+<h3>Make sure not to forget adding the camera permission to the manifest and take it from the user programatically.
+If you don't know how to do that please check this link https://developer.android.com/training/permissions/requesting</h3>